kubeshop/testkube/docs/scheduling.md

 The scheduled test was created but it was not yet executed.

-## Run a Scheduled Test
+## **Run a Scheduled Test**

-In order to start execution of the test on a defined schedule, run it using the Testkube CLI command:
+In order to start the execution of the test on a defined schedule, use the Testkube CLI command:

 ```sh
 kubectl testkube run test scheduled-test